X

 Simon Jones is a fellow of the Personal Finance Society, a Chartered Financial Planner and holder of the Pension Transfer Gold Standard.
 If you would like to find out more about what Simon does, get in touch for a free, no obligation, first meeting.

-How your life stage relates to retirement: In your 30s & 40s
+How your life stage affects retirement: Your 30s and 40s

 It is never more crucial that you start to really build up your retirement funds.
 If you haven’t yet started saving for retirement you will have to find unique ways to increase your savings in line with the amount of money you will need to retire on.
 A mixture of exciting long-term planning can also be combined with a portfolio of less volatile investments alongside your pension, such as bonds or fixed annuities.